muzychenka/vite-plugin-i18n-collector/README.md

 -   🔄 **Hot Module Replacement** - Instant updates when translation files change during development
 -   📦 **Smart Merging** - Combines multiple translation files into unified bundles per language
 -   ⚡ **Easy Configuration** - Works out of the box with minimal setup
+-   🌳 **Tree Shaking** - Source translation files are not included in the build bundle

 ## 📦 Installation